ChanrajMandok/bmrs_data/README.md

 # Executive Summary

 This repository includes code designed to query BMRS reports (Balancing Mechanism Reporting Service).
-The primary demonstration of this functionality is encapsulated in the 'ServiceRunMain' class.
+The primary demonstration of this functionality is encapsulated in the `ServiceRunMain` class.

 # Methodology